ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_skip_unknown_fields {#settings-input_format_skip_unknown_fields}

-Enables or disables skipping of insertion of extra data.
+Enables or disables skipping insertion of extra data.

 When writing data, ClickHouse throws an exception if input data contain columns that do not exist in the target table.
 If skipping is enabled, ClickHouse doesn't insert extra data and doesn't throw an exception.